Army of Flanders: Role in the Thirty Years' War, 1618–48

 The Battle of White Mountain, 1620, a triumph for the Army of Flanders and the Army of the Catholic League.

 During the opening campaigns of the Thirty Years' War (1618–1648), the Army of Flanders played an important role for the Imperial factions as a mobile field army.
 During the Palatinate phase (1618–1625), the Army, 20,000 strong, was sent under Ambrogio Spinola to support the Emperor, pinning down the Protestant Union whilst Saxony intervened against Bohemia.
-Joined by the Army of the Catholic League, the two forces decisively defeated Frederick V at the Battle of White Mountain, near Prague, in 1620.
+Joined by the Army of the Catholic League, the two forces decisively defeated Frederick V of the Palatinate at the Battle of White Mountain, near Prague, in 1620.
 In addition to becoming Catholic once more, Bohemia would remain in Habsburg hands for nearly three hundred years.
 The Army of Flanders then outflanked the Dutch in preparation for a renewed offensive against the United Provinces, occupying the Electoral Palatinate.

 The Siege of Breda in 1624 by Jacques Callot, showing the tercios of Army of Flanders.

 Having made a success on the battlefield, the Army then turned against the Dutch.
 Spinola made considerable progress from 1621 onwards, finally retaking Breda after a famous siege in 1624.
 The cost of this siege, however, was far in excess of Spain's resources, and the Army was put on the defensive for the remainder of the war.
 Steadily placed under increased pressure, the Army's position could have been untenable, but in 1634 Spain exploited the Spanish Road once again, bringing fresh forces from Spanish Italy under the command of the Cardinal-Infante Ferdinand of Austria; they destroyed Sweden's army at the Battle of Nördlingen before cutting west to reinforce the Army of Flanders.
 Any Spanish advantage, however, would be undercut by the new Franco-Dutch alliance that threatened to engulf the Spanish Netherlands in a pincer movement between her two enemies.
 France and Oxenstierna agreed to a treaty at Hamburg, extending the annual French subsidy of 400,000 riksdalers for three years, but Sweden would not fight against Spain.